Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, college football, more

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, college football on November 8
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, NBA, NHL on November 9

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The NFL season marches on with a Week 10 schedule that includes a 12-game Sunday slate and one 'Monday Night Football' matchup.
+The NFL Week 10 schedule continues with an intriguing 12-game Sunday slate and one 'Monday Night Football' matchup.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Saturday's sports schedule also includes college football, college basketball, NBA and NHL games to consider on the best DFS apps.
+Sunday's sports schedule also includes college basketball, NBA and NHL games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.